Domestic Abuse - resources for professionals

 - Staff should be aware of their own organisation's confidentiality policy.

 - Staff should see clients on their own.
 If an interpreter is required they should be independent and professional.
-Children should not be present during discussion if at all possible.
+Children should not be present during the discussion if at all possible.

 - The meeting should take place in a room where confidentiality can be assured and where the client cannot be seen or overheard.
 There should be no interruption of the meeting.